-I won't be giving up my day job anytime soon, but income from my web sites covers my hosting costs and my book buying, and makes a useful supplement to my regular income.
+I won't be giving up my day job anytime soon, but income from my web sites covers my hosting costs and my book buying.

 I would be interested in site sponsorship offers from publishers, booksellers, magazines, or other book-related organisations.